kayeofswords/soulsinnerstatues/chapter-4.md

 	- Connecting to the God(s)
 	- Requesting things from the God(s)
 	- Acknowledging cycles

-	- Offerings to the Gods
-		- Incense, first fruits, flowers, libations
-		- Meat/BBQ
-		- Disposing of offerings
 	- Opening and closing prayers
 	- Example daily prayer
 	- Example new moon prayer